Tosca tester

 Early testing and automation lead to faster release times, reducing time to market.

 Thanks to effective collaboration between the quality assurance (QA) and operations teams, developers can detect and fix any bugs in the program early in the development process.
 This strategic approach can save enterprises a lot of resources because they don’t have to backtrack and spend time troubleshooting bugs later.
-Organizations can save money by using this method by addressing obstacles before they become more costly and ensuring that their products are released with a minimum of bugs.
+Organizations can save money using this method by addressing bottlenecks before they become more costly and ensuring that their products are released with a minimum of bugs.

 One of the challenges in implementing QAOps is resistance to change.
 Teams may resist change and it is imperative to address these concerns.